← Back to blog

 A build-craft cousin worth knowing

 If what you love about spell-crafting is the build-your-own-power loop, that same creative-ownership pleasure lives in the broader build-craft world, including the survivors-like genre.
 Granny's Rampage delivers it through weapon-and-upgrade combinations rather than spells, with the same satisfying arc of assembling a personal build that grows from weak to overwhelming.
-A gun-toting grandmother against demonic suburbia, it lands on Steam June 22, 2026, is on Android now, and has zero microtransactions.
+A gun-toting grandmother against demonic suburbia, it landed on Steam on June 22, 2026, is on Android now, and has zero microtransactions.

 The spell-crafting roguelite is one of gaming's most rewarding niches, because it hands you the magical building blocks and lets you invent your own power.
 Whether you want the staggering depth of Noita, the accessibility of Magicraft, the fast combos of Wizard of Legend, or the divine synergies of Hades, there is a spell-crafting high waiting for you.
 Pick one, start combining components, and chase the moment your custom magic breaks the game in the most satisfying way possible.
 For more, our guide to games like Noita covers the wider chaotic-roguelike space.